 However, for those who aren't sure about trying out their perfectly quaffed ridges of these chips, Ballreich's chips also come in "flat."
 Flavors range from smokey sweet mesquite to salt and vinegar and sweet potato to spicy "Hot 'N Sassy."

-Sterzing’s chips are not only delicious, they’re patriotic.
-An Iowa institution, the company is fanatical about limiting their recipe to three ingredients: potatoes, oil, and salt.
+Sterzing's chips are not only delicious, they're patriotic.
+An Iowa institution, the chip brand company is fanatical about limiting their recipe to three ingredients: potatoes, oil, and salt.
 As a result, they only offer one flavor.

 Not only are they rabid about their ingredients, they are incredibly particular about their production method as well.
 The family-run operation still employs workers to stir vats of oil by hand.
 "That helps keep employment, as far as I'm concerned," co-owner Craig Smith told a local television station in 2014.
 "We could automate the entire process, but we choose not to."

-In fact, the only reason these chips made it out of Iowa was because Midwestern boys serving in Vietnam wrote Sterzing’s to begin shipping their favorite snacks abroad so that they could enjoy a taste of home.
-Today, the brand still provides their chips to servicemen around the world.
+In fact, the only reason these chips made it out of Iowa was because Midwestern boys serving in Vietnam wrote Sterzing's to begin shipping their favorite snacks abroad so that they could enjoy a taste of home.
+Today, the brand still provides its chips to servicemen around the world.

 14. Better Made